 Nowhere in Cordain’s books does he promote, or even condone, the consumption of dairy.
 In fact, he believes that dairy is pretty awful for us and he’s tight with Pedro Bastos, the (anti-)dairy Paleo researcher from Portugal.
 Cordain, who by the way owns the rights to the term “Paleo Diet,” believes dairy can cause anything from acne to cancer to insulin resistance.

 In Sisson’s opinion, you should eat ghee and butter whenever you want and consume heavy cream, cheese, and yogurt in moderation.
 He is very serious about raw and grass-fed sources of dairy, though.
 And fermentation when possible.

-My question is this: when did it become ok for people who write books and blogs entitled “Paleo something or other” to publish recipes that are chockablock (yes, that’s a word) with dairy?
+My question is this: when did it become okay for people who write books and blogs entitled “Paleo something or other” to publish recipes that are chockablock (yes, that’s a word) with dairy?
 Dairy is not Paleo, people.
-Of course, neither is vinegar, so I guess I should stand down on this one since some of our “Paleo” recipes at paleoplan.com call for that…
+Of course, neither is vinegar, so I guess I should stand down on this one since some of our “Paleo” recipes call for that.

 The point is that dairy actually REALLY does cause problems for a lot of people, and everyone with their books and blogs is confusing Paleo eaters by telling them to never give it up.
 Yes, we all love cheese.
 I adore cheese.
 I love milk and all things made from it.
 If I could eat dairy without significant ailments, I probably would indulge sometimes.
 But in my opinion, every single person needs to cut it out of their diet for the first month or so of going Paleo/Primal to find out if they have a problem with it.
 I can’t stress this enough.